spectrocloud/librarium/docs/docs-content/architecture/orchestration-spectrocloud.md

 ## Why Palette Pivots?

-Palette's decentralized model is based on a "decentralized management - local policy enforcement" scalable architecture.
+Palette's decentralized model is based on a "decentralized management" design with local policy enforcement that allows for a scalable architecture.

 ![distributed_orchestration.webp](/architecture_orchestartion-spectrocloud_distributed-flow.webp)

 As part of the workload for the Kubernetes cluster provisioning, only the first control-plane node is launched by the Cluster API active in the Palette management cluster.
 Once the control plane node is operational, Cluster API resources are _pivoted_ from the Palette management platform into the target workload cluster.

 The target workload cluster is responsible for provisioning and maintaining the remaining control plane and worker nodes.
-All Day-2 operations, which may result in node changes, including the operating system and Kubernetes upgrades, scaling, and Kubernetes SSL certificate rotation, are triggered by changes to Cluster API resources in the target workload cluster.
+All Day-2 operations, which may result in node changes, including the operating system and Kubernetes upgrades, node scaling, and Kubernetes SSL certificate rotation, are triggered by changes to Cluster API resources in the target workload cluster.

-Palette pivots these clusters for reasons such as:
+Palette pivots Cluster API resources from the Palette management platform to the workload clusters for reasons such as:

-- **Scalability** - The management platform scales to meet the demand of all your workload clusters as the number of tenant clusters and nodes increase in size.
+- **Scalability** - The central management platform, Palette, can scale to meet the demand of all your workload clusters as the number of workload clusters and nodes increase in size.
+The workload cluster manages its own lifecycle and resources through guidance from the Palette management platform.

-- **Resiliency** - If the management platform were to experience an outage, the workload clusters would retain their resiliency capabilities, such as auto-recovery, launching of new nodes on failures, auto-scaling, and other features.
+- **Resiliency** - If the management platform were to experience an outage, the workload clusters would retain their capabilities, such as auto-recovery, launching of new nodes on failures, auto-scaling, and other features.

-- **Intermittent network resiliency** - The decentralized design supports use cases where the workload clusters can still operate in intermittent and disconnected network availability situations.
+- **Network resiliency** - The decentralized design supports use cases where the workload clusters can still operate in intermittent and disconnected network availability situations.